 In case you want to revert your changes, please drag the menu items to the left to make them parent again.
 Feel free to play around, and find the right scheme for your particular needs.

 Below is a video that showcases how to create submenus in WordPress.

 The main menu area on SILK is not just a simple menu.
 We like to call it a Mega Menu that will also display posts for you, giving your visitors more to choose from.

-If you want a certain menu item to be mega (awesome, ultra, and so on) you need to make it a category link (you can add these from the menu editing window, under the Categories dropdown).
-Then we will automatically display beside its submenus, a maximum of 4 latest posts from that category, beautifully styled to match the rest of the site.
+If you want a certain menu item to be mega (awesome, ultra, and so on), you need to make it a category link (you can add these from the menu editing window, under the Categories drop-down).
+We will then automatically display a maximum of 4 latest posts from that category in the submenu area, beautifully styled to match the rest of the site.

 Everything is pretty much set once you reached this step.
-The next phase is to let WordPress know where you need the navigation menu to be showcased.
-To do that, browse to the Menu Locations area and depending on what theme you’re using, you’ll be able to choose from the available Menu Locations.
-Simply assign the previously created menu to the desired Location, and you are off to the races.
+The next phase is to let WordPress know where you need the navigation menu to show up.
+To do that, browse to the Menu Locations area from Appearance → Customize → Menus → Menu Locations.
+Depending on what theme you’re using, you’ll be able to choose from various menu locations.
+Simply assign the previously created menu to the desired location, and you are off to the races.

-How do I create a un-clickable parent tab for my sub-menu?
+How do I create an un-clickable parent tab for my sub-menu?

-To create a menu item that is not clickable but will still contain sub-menus items, just add a Custom Links menu item and add a # symbol in the “Link Address (URL)” field.
+To create a menu item that is not clickable but will still contain sub-menus items, click on the Custom Links option and add a # symbol in the URL field.

 Some links only make sense if a user is logged in or not.
 For example, you definitely want to show the Log In button only if a user is not already logged in on your website.
 To do that, we will use the flexible Nav Menu Roles plugin, which will add some controls for each menu item in Appearance → Menus.

 Once you install and activate the plugin, navigate to Appearance → Customize → Menus → select a menu item, and change its Display mode.
 You can choose to show it to logged-in users, logged-out users, or everyone.